ihaveaccount/dp_map/README.md

 # DP map

-Перед запуском:
+Before launching:

     pip install pygame pyopencl numpy pillow scipy

-Сначала запускаем dp_map.py без параметров, чтобы найти точку. Откроется окошко, куда можно кликать. Далее оно создаст подпапку в frames, где будет записана выбранная точка
+First run dp_map.py without parameters to find the point.
+It will open a window where you can click.
+Then it will create a subfolder in frames/, where the selected point will be recorded

-запуск aнимации с тестовой точкой:
+Run the animation with the test point:

     python dp_map.py --pfile testpoint.txt --anim --folder testpoint

-## Параметры
+## Parameters
- - --anim - включить анимацию. Графика на экран не выводится
+ - --anim - enable animation rendering.
+No graphics are displayed on the screen.
+Frames will be written in selected folder
- - --height 1080 - вертикальное разрешение
+ - --height 1080 - vertical resolution
- - --frames 3600 - количество кадров для анимации
+ - --frames 1800 - number of frames for animation
- - --folder  - имя подпапки во frames/, в которой лежит точка для анимации и которая будет содержать итоговые кадры. По-умолчанию создастся с текущей датой
+ - --folder - name of subfolder in frames/, where the point for animation lies and which will contain the final frames.
+By default will be created with the current date
- - --pfile - путь до файла с точкой, по-умолчанию frames/[folder]/point.txt
+ - --pfile - path to the file with the point, by default frames/[folder]/point.txt
- - --start - начать с определенного кадра, по-умолчанию продолжает от номера png в папке
+ - --start - start from a specific frame, by default continues from the png number in the folder
- - --backend - opencl или metal. По-умолчанию opencl, metal пока не работает
+ - --backend - opencl or metal.
+Default is opencl, metal doesn't work yet.
- - --nocalc - показать только лог рендеринга с градусами и таймстемпами, без расчетов
+ -  --nocalc - show only rendering log with degrees and timestamps, no calculations.
- - --vertical - сделать вертикальное видео
+ - --vertical - make vertical video
- - m1=1, m2=1, l1=1, l2=1, g=9.81, dt=0.2, iter=5000 - параметры маятника
+ - m1=1, m2=1, l1=1, l2=1, g=9.81, dt=0.2, iter=5000 - pendulum parameters.

- ## create_video.sh
+ ## create_video.sh - wrapper for ffmpeg

     create_video.sh path/to/folder